kevinwu23/smb-vllm/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests for new functionality
 5. Submit a pull request

-## License

-MIT License - see LICENSE file for details.

-## Acknowledgments

-- Built on top of vLLM and Transformers
-- Inspired by LLaVA and other multimodal architectures
-- Thanks to the Qwen team for the base model